friend1ws/nanomonsv/README.md

 - **--qv20**: Parameter preset for sequencing data with a base quality of around 20.
 Recommended for ONT data with Q20+ chemistry.
 - **--qv25**: Parameter preset for sequencing data with a base quality above 25.
 Recommended for PacBio Hifi data.

-This will slightly improve the breakpoint resolusion.
+This will slightly improve the breakpoint resolution.

 ##### <ins>Other trivial things</ins>

 - When you want to change the engine of Smith-Waterman algorithm to SSW Library, specify `--use_ssw_lib` option, though we do not generally recommend this.

-- For the older versions (before v0.4.0), we have prepared the script (misc/post_fileter.py) for filtering the result.
+- For the older versions (before v0.4.0), we have prepared the script (misc/post_filter.py) for filtering the result.
 Please see the [wiki page](https://github.com/friend1ws/nanomonsv/wiki/How-to-filter-nanomonsv-result).

 #### Result